Janneman84/LeakedViewControllerDetector/README.md

     }
 }
 ```
 Of course there is a bit more to it than that to catch all the edge scenarios.
+Leaked Views are detected in a similar fashion.
 Feel free to look at the source code, it's pretty small.
 Unless you're doing fancy things this approach is surprisingly effective.

 ## Common causes of leaked Views/ViewControllers
 ### 1. Referencing self in callbacks